tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 warnings.
 These must be installed and loaded before any linting can occur.

 There are currently 67 [official rule][remark-lint rules] plugins covering common issues.
-In addition we have a number of [external rules][].

-Which rules should we use?
+> Which rules should I use?

-Remark provides 3 preset meta packages that load commonly used combinations of the ins:
+Remark provides 3 preset "meta" packages that load and configure commonly used
+combinations:

 * [`remark-preset-lint-consistent`][remark-preset-lint-consistent] (C): rules that enforce consistency